kubernetes/website/content/en/docs/setup/learning-environment/minikube.md

 ## Known Issues

-* Features that require multiple nodes.
-These include:
+Features that require multiple nodes will not work in Minikube.
-  * Advanced scheduling policies

 ## Design